aws-samples/serverless-patterns/lambda-aurora-serverless/README.md

-# AWS Lambda and Amazon Aurora Servlerless
+# AWS Lambda and Amazon Aurora Serverless

 This pattern creates an AWS Lambda function and an Amazon Aurora Serverless DB cluster with Data API and a Secrets Manager secret.